comunica/Article-ISWC2023-SolidQuery/content/solid.md

 ### WebID Profile

 Any agent (person or organization) within the Solid ecosystem can establish their identity through a URI, called a *WebID*.
-These agents can authenticate themselves using the [Solid OIDC protocol](cite:cites spec:solidoidc), which is required for authorization during the reading and writing of resources behind access control.
+These agents can authenticate themselves using the decentralized [Solid OIDC protocol](cite:cites spec:solidoidc), which is required for authorizing access during the reading and writing of resources.
-The Solid OIDC protocol is fully decentralized, which means that anyone can choose or set up their own identity provider.

 According to the [WebID profile specification](cite:cites spec:webidprofile), each WebID URI should be dereferenceable, and return a WebID profile document.
-Next to basic information of the agent such as its name and contact details, this document should contain several links to
+Next to basic information of the agent such as its name and contact details, this document should contain links to 1) the root LDP container of its data vault, and

-1. An identity provider to authenticate the WebID,
-2. The root LDP container of its data vault, and
-3. public and private type indexes.
+2) public and private type indexes.

-A WebID profile is allowed to be split up into multiple document, which are referred to each other using the `rdfs:seeAlso` predicate.
+An example is shown in [](#example-webidprofile).
-There are more WebID profiles elements, but we omit these due to their irrelevance in this work, such as the link to the preferences file and notifications inbox.
+We omit further details on WebID profiles due to their irrelevance within this work.
-[](#example-webidprofile) contains a simplified example of such a WebID profile.

 <figure id="example-webidprofile" class="listing">
 ````/code/webidprofile.ttl````
 <figcaption markdown="block">
-Simplified example of a WebID profile in the Turtle serialization.
+A simplified WebID profile in Turtle.
 </figcaption>
 </figure>